-I’m feeling all of us on a global level are hurting in one way or another.
 I’ve been thru so many disasters, and honestly never wanted to be in another one.
-And here we are on a disaster scale I never dreamed of.
+And COVID is a disaster context so enormous that I never dreamed of.

 Practice self care, have gratitude for anything, and manage communications.
 Disasters are like drinking out of a fire hose.
 What I see happen in firestorms is people engage til they can’t do it anymore.
 They step away and many don’t come back.
 This global scenario doesn’t give us an escape, so self care is EXTREMELY important.

 CLASSIC FIRESTORM SCENARIO: Fire destroys a town as persimmons ripen on the trees in September/October.
 After the fire, those persimmons are the only color left in a black and white landscape that crunches beneath your feet.
 The people, the birds … everyone is gone.
 It is quiet and lifeless.

 That doesn’t last forever, but it is devastating.
 The door has closed very definitively on the past, and the new door to the future is yet to be found.